filiphric/nuxt-filiphric.com/content/posts/hover-in-cypress/hover-in-cypress.md

   .click();
 ```
 In our test, we can now actually check the changed color of our board item.
 That’s pretty cool.
 Note that this plugin only works in Chrome-based browsers, so you may need to skip this test while running in Firefox.

+If you enjoyed this article, consider sharing it with your friends on your favorite social network.
+More great content is coming, so you may want to subscribe my to newsletter or follow me on [YouTube](https://filiphric.com/youtube), [Twitter](https://filiphric.com/twitter) and [Twitch](https://filiphric.com/twitch).